m1necr4r0b/neural-network-api/README.md

-# neural-network-api
+# Neural API

-an API built for making AI in UB
+an API built for making Neural Networks